 We expect that the applicable supplement will include a table that sets forth the following information with respect to the principal amount of the debt securities for each of the applicable accrual periods through the maturity date of the debt securities: (i) the amount of interest deemed to have accrued during the accrual period, and (ii) the total amount of interest deemed to have accrued from the original issue date through the end of the accrual period.
 The table will be based upon a projected payment schedule and a comparable yield.
 The comparable yield will be determined based upon market conditions as of the date of the applicable supplement.
 The comparable yield is likely to change between the date of any preliminary supplement and the date of the related final supplement.
 Therefore, the projected payment schedule included in any preliminary supplement will be subject to change.
-We will determine the actual projected payment schedule and the actual comparable yield on the pricing date.
-Any tax accrual table included in a preliminary supplement will be revised, and the revised table will be set forth in the final supplement prepared in connection with the initial sale of the debt securities.
+We will determine the actual projected payment schedule in a preliminary supplement will be revised, and the revised table will be set forth in the final supplement will be revised, and the revised table will be set forth in the final supplement will be revised, and the revised table will be set forth in the final supplement prepared in connection with the initial sale of the debt securities.